KingArnaiz/servier/README.md

 ## Within Python

-For information on the use of Chemprop within a python script, refer to the [Within a python script](https://chemprop.readthedocs.io/en/latest/tutorial.html#within-a-python-script) section of the documentation.
-A [Google Colab notebook](https://colab.research.google.com/github/chemprop/chemprop/blob/master/colab_demo.ipynb) is also available with several examples.
+For information on the use of servier within a python script, refer to the [Within a python script](https://servier.readthedocs.io/en/latest/tutorial.html#within-a-python-script) section of the documentation.
+A [Google Colab notebook](https://colab.research.google.com/github/servier/servier/blob/master/colab_demo.ipynb) is also available with several examples.
 Note that this notebook is intended to be run in Google Colab rather than as a Jupyter notebook on your local machine.
-A similar notebook of examples is available as a [nanoHUB tool](https://nanohub.org/resources/chempropdemo/).
+A similar notebook of examples is available as a [nanoHUB tool](https://nanohub.org/resources/servierdemo/).

 ## Data